 We create long lasting relationships with our clients and have connections with the nations leading employers.
 This makes us the preferred choice for labour hire.

 When you engage our services, you can rely on us to deliver quality candidates with a wide range of skills.
 We aim to minimise disruption to your business.
 We ensure the job is completed on time, on budget and to a high standard.

 Brix is your ‘one stop shop’ for all your hiring needs.
 Our vision is to be recognised as Australia’s number ONE business partner for all construction recruitment requirements.

-Our specialist consultants provide a premium-level recruitment service and focus on a broad range of roles across the building and construction, civil, engineering, electrical, rail and office support sectors.
+Our specialist consultants provide a premium level recruitment service and focus on a broad range of roles.
+We recruit across the building and construction, civil, engineering, electrical, rail and office support sectors.

 What this means for candidates?

-No matter which colour you fall into, Brix Projects are a specialised team who have been placing candidates just like you into exciting roles for a number of years.
+No matter which colour you fall into, Brix Projects specialise in placing candidates like you into exciting roles.
+We have done so for a number of years.

-We have connections with a wide range of clients in Sydney as well as across Australia, all of whom are seeking the highest quality people.
+We have connections with a wide range of clients in Sydney as well as across Australia.
+All of our clients are seeking the highest quality people.
 We can place you in a fantastic new role, so get in contact with us today to register your interest.